-Something that most women don’t know is that water consumption during pregnancy is extremely important!
+Something that most women don’t know is that water consumption and staying hydrated during pregnancy is extremely important!
 Your blood volume nearly doubles throughout your pregnancy, and upping your fluid intake is essential to your antepartum health.
 You’ll want to get at least half a gallon of water a day—that’s at least 8 cups of water, and ideally twice that.
 Try to work your way up to an entire gallon of water each day by drinking a little Gatorade, adding lemon or lime to your water, or drinking coconut water which will also add in some electrolytes.

 7. Schedule your first appointment with your doctor or midwife.

 Normally, they’ll see you between 10-12 weeks for your first appointment.
 I know, that feels pretty far from when you first find out but this is pretty standard.
 You’ll also want to begin thinking about your healthcare options during pregnancy.
-Start doing your research and if you do not feel comfortable or absolutely love your care provider, then do checklist point number eight.
+Start doing your research and if you do not feel comfortable or love your care provider, then do checklist point number eight.

 8. Interview maternity care providers.

 You want to make sure that you and your care provider are on the same page because this is the birth of your baby—an experience that will live with you forever.
 Ask around for recommendations on OBGYNs and midwives and begin calling to set up your interviews.

 9. Once you have chosen your maternity care provider you will also want to begin to research your prenatal testing options.

 10. Before your first prenatal appointment, you’ll want to make a list of questions.

 It’s not only good it’s important to learn about your body and your baby, and what’s normal and what isn’t.
 Carry a notebook with you so when you think of questions you can write them down and bring them with you to your next prenatal appointment.